logo enforex

 How are Spanish reflexive verbs used?

-To use a Spanish reflexive verb, you need to follow a basic structure that does not change: the reflexive verb is accompanied by a reflexive pronoun that changes according to the subject of the sentence.
+To use a Spanish reflexive verb, you need to follow a basic structure that does not change: the reflexive verb is accompanied by a pronoun that changes according to the subject of the sentence.
 Thus, depending on who is speaking, the reflexive verb and the reflexive pronoun go in harmony.

 For example, the verb “vestirse” (to get dressed):